SageofPHY6Paths/hinduismdebunked.com/docs/nonsense/lust.md

 Source: <a href="{{ site.baseurl }}/scripture/SivaPurana.pdf" target="_blank">PDF</a> or <a href="https://www.wisdomlib.org/hinduism/book/shiva-purana-english" target="_blank">wisdomlib.org</a>

+##### SP Kotirudra Samhita 12.9 to 20
+{: .no_toc }

+Source: <a href="https://www.wisdomlib.org/hinduism/book/shiva-purana-english/d/doc226513.html" target="_blank">wisdomlib.org</a>

+>9.
+In the meantime Śiva himself assuming a very hideous form came there in order to test their devotion.
+>
+>10.
+He was very **brilliant but stark naked**.
+He had smeared ashes all over his body as the sole ornament.
+Standing there and **holding his penis** he began to show all sorts of vicious tricks.
+>
+>11.
+It was with a mind to do something pleasing to the forest-dwellers that Śiva, favourite of the devotees, came to the forest at his will.
+>
+>12.
+The **wives of the sages were extremely frightened** at this sight.
+The other women excited and surprised approached the lord.
+>
+>13.
+Some embraced him.
+Others held his hands.
+The women were engrossed in struggling with one another.
+>
+>14.
+Meanwhile the great sages came there.
+On seeing him engaged in **perverse activities** they were pained and infuriated.
+>
+>15.
+The sages, deluded by Śiva’s Māyā and plunged in grief, began to say—“Who is this?
+Who is this?”
+>
+>16.
+When the naked sage did not reply, the great sages told that terrible Puruṣa.
+>
+>17.
+“You are acting pervertedly.
+This violates the Vedic path.
+Hence **let your penis fall** on the ground.”
+Sūta said:—
+>
+>18.
+When they said thus, the **penis of that Avadhūta, who was Śiva** of wonderful form, **fell down instantly**.
+>
+>19.
+That penis burnt everything in front; wherever it went it began to burn everything there.
+>
+>20.
+It went to Pātāla; it went to heaven; it went all over the earth; it never remained steady anywhere.

+##### SP Kotirudra Samhita 12.31 to 32
+{: .no_toc }

+Source: <a href="https://www.wisdomlib.org/hinduism/book/shiva-purana-english/d/doc226513.html" target="_blank">wisdomlib.org</a>

+>31.
+When the great sages asked him thus, Brahmā, the grandfather of the worlds, spoke to them.
+Brahmā said:—
+>
+>32.
+Let the gods propitiate goddess Pārvatī and pray. **If she can assume the form of the vaginal passage that penis will become steady**.

 ##### SP Kotirudra Samhita 12.45 to 53
 {: .no_toc }